This is why we're here

 How is the project managed?

-The work of the project is overseen by the B&NES Youth Crime Prevention Panel comprising representatives from social, educational and youth services, the Police, Connexions and the Youth Offending Team.
+The crime prevention work of Mentoring Plus is overseen by the B&NES Youth Crime Prevention Panel comprising representatives from social, educational and youth services, the Police, Connexions and the Youth Offending Team.

 Since Mentoring Plus became an independent charity (charity number 1112534) and began operating as a limited company (Company No. 5589316), the project has been managed by a board of Trustees.
 Trustees bring expertise and experience from a variety of professional backgrounds including legal, publicity, mentoring, finance, the voluntary sector, business and industry.
 The members provide advice and guidance on project development and operational issues.